zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/readme.md

 The stock market at times conforms well to the castle-in-the-air theory.
 For this reason, the game of investing can be extremely dangerous.

-Another lesson that cries out for attention is that investors should be very wary of purchasing today’s hot "new issue.
+Another lesson that cries out for attention is that investors should be very wary of purchasing today’s hot "new issue".
 Most initial public offerings underperform the stock market as a whole.
 And if you buy the new issue after it begins trading, usually at a higher price, you are even more certain to lose.
 Investors would be well advised to treat new issues with a healthy dose of skepticism.
 Certainly investors in the past have built many castles in the air with IPOs.
 Remember that the major sellers of the stock of IPOs are the managers of the companies themselves.
 They try to time their sales to coincide with a peak in the prosperity of their companies or with the height of investor enthusiasm for some current fad.
 In such cases, the urge to get on the bandwagon—even in high-growth industries—produced a profitless prosperity for investors.

-Res tantum valet quantum vendi potest.
+_"Res tantum valet quantum vendi potest."_

 (A thing is worth only what someone else will pay for it.)

 ### Dutch tulips bubble

-**How futures contract made money**
+**Example: how futures contract made money**

 The market engineers complex contracts to serve those seeking capital or investment outlets (or investors trying hard to part with their money).

 ### The tronics, biotech, and dotcom bubble

-**Concept stocks**
-The issues of a company with few or no earnings but a good story to tell and great potential.
+**Concept stocks**: the issues of a company with few or no earnings but a good story to tell and great potential.
 Speculative and risky.

-**How merger creates illusion of growth**
+**Example: how merger creates illusion of growth**

 ### The housing bubble

 ##### Mortgage backed security

-For banks handing out mortgages, instead of the originate and hold system 30 years ago, it's now originate and distribute: mortgage loans were originated by the banks, who only holds them for a few days, until they could be sold to an investment banker.
+For banks handing out mortgages, instead of the originate-and-hold system 30 years ago, it's now originate-and-distribute: mortgage loans were originated by the banks, who only holds them for a few days, until they could be sold to an investment banker.
 The investment banker would then assemble packages of these mortgages and issue mortgage backed securities, derivative bonds "securitized" by the underlying mortgages.

-These collateralized securities relied on the payments of interest and principal from the underlying mortgages to esrvice the interest payment on the new mortgage-backed bonds that were issued.
+These collateralized securities relied on the payments of interest and principal from the underlying mortgages to service the interest payment on the new mortgage-backed bonds that were issued.
 Making matters more complicated, there are multiple bonds issued against a package of mortgages.
 Different tranches with different claim priorities.